 3. Now grab the thermostat and the Under Tank Heater (UTH).
 On the bottom of the tank, either the left or right side (your choice) place the thermostat against the glass so that when you stick the UTH on it will read from the center of the UTH.
 Press it all together so it holds well.
 The thermostat will need to be set to 90 degrees.
 Without using a thermostat you risk burning your snake.
 Trust me, it happens.
 Without using a thermostat these heaters can reach upwards of 150 degrees!
 That can burn or even kill your snake.
 Not worth it!
 Get that thermostat.
 So once its placed correctly, the thermostat will be on the outside bottom of your tank in between the glass and the UTH.

 I used small pieces of the Aluminum Tape to secure the cords.
+Do not let any aluminum tape touch the actual sensor/probe as this can interfere with correct readings and temps.

 INSIDE OF TANK

 1. Place your tank where its going to be kept.
 Make sure its not right in front of a window or door that allows direct sunlight to touch your tank.
 Not only do BP’s not like or even need sunlight (they are nocturnal), but it will mess with your tank’s temperatures.
 A tank sitting directly in the sun on a summer day can become too hot.
 Its also kind to place it somewhere where there isn’t a ton of traffic and noise.
 BP’s love a quiet, calm and dark setting.
 Keeping your snake safe from predation (indoor cats and dogs for example) is so very important.
 Using a solid sturdy piece of furniture or a stand that won’t tip over is best.
 Also make sure that the lid locks into place so that it cant be easily opened.
-Pins are also recommended for added security.
+Pins or locks are also recommended for added security.

 2. Fill the tank with about 2 or 3 inches of substrate.
 Lets talk about substrate a bit.